ClearCB/ProyectVLCShuffle/README.md

 I'll follow the code of my teacher and i'll try to implement everychange with git.

+Firts i will try to replicate his code and then ill make it bymyself, this exercise is to train git and their commands.

 ## First step

 First of all i'll create modules that will allow me to check if the input is the correct one.